 The purposes of the competition are to promote greater interest in and understanding of the fields of securities arbitration and securities law and to encourage excellent legal writing skills in law students.

 Submissions should be on one of the topics listed above.
 The text of a submission must be double-spaced, with twelve-point font and one-inch margins.
 Any Question(s) Presented section, the Statement of the Facts / Statement of the Law section, the Argument section, and/or the Conclusion together are a minimum of 15 pages and a maximum of 30 pages.
 If the submission covers both a topic among those listed above and a topic not listed above, only the topic listed above will be evaluated.
 Submissions will not be penalized for arguing a position that would limit investor rights rather than expand them.

-The submission deadline is 5 pm eastern on September 20, 2019.
+The submission deadline is 5 pm eastern on September 17, 2021.
 Submissions are accepted via the online submission portal only (see, Submit your paper below).
 The contestant's name and other identifying markings such as school name are not to be on any copy of the submitted entry.
 The PIABA Foundation will assign a random number to each entry and will record this number on all copies of each submission.
-Neither the contestant's identity nor his or her academic institution will be known to any Competition Judge.
+Neither the contestant's identity nor their academic institution will be known to any Competition Judge.
 Each entrant may submit only one entry.
-The first place winner is invited to accept the James E. Beckley Writing Competition in-person at the President’s Dinner at the PIABA Annual Meeting on October 24, 2019.
+The first place winner is invited to attend the PIABA Annual Meeting virtually October 26-29, 2021.
 Second and Third places, as well as any Honorable Mention(s) are announced during the President's Dinner.

 About James E. Beckley